Creating a structured sales process is one of the most effective ways to boost your sales teams’ efficiency and results.

 Gathering information on a prospect should be part of every stage of your sales process, but it’s critically important before the presentation.
 Through conversations and online research, your goal should be to identify your buyer’s pain points and needs, as well as any other unique characteristics that you can use to create a tailor-made solution.

 Focusing on your product is fine—but ultimately, you have to convince your prospect why they should do business with you.
 Are you trustworthy?
-Do you have specialized insight on your industry?
+Do you have specialized insight into your industry?

 The “demonstrating value” stage means providing targeted content (including customer testimonials and competitive battle-sheets) as well as answering questions to position yourself as a trusted advisor.